DROCCK/oh-behive/README.md

 Data management tool for Miller's Farms.

 TYPE WHAT YOU WANT TO DO HERE SO WE DONT DO THE SAME THINGS

+Rob: I'll make a master page that renders a header footer and body.
+The body will be the html from the individual pages.